pytorch/pytorch/aten/src/ATen/native/README.md

 differently than another example, check first and see if one is a factory while another is not.

-**Return types.** These types are permissible as ReturnType:

-- `Tensor` and `TensorList`, which translate into the C++ types `Tensor` and `std::vector<Tensor>`, respectively (unless the operation is in-place, in which case the return type is `Tensor&`.
-- A tuple of any number of `Tensor`, e.g., `(Tensor, Tensor)`, translating into the C++ `std::tuple<Tensor, Tensor>`.

-If you need a type that is not listed in this list, it may be possible to extend ATen's code generation to support it.
-ATen's philosophy on types to support is that it supports only simple, universal types, as well as a handful of fundamental Tensor structures (e.g., `Tensor` and `Generator*`), because these types can be easily ported to any language bound to ATen (in practice, C++ and Python.)

 **Argument names.** Argument names are meaningful; downstream binding code may make use of the specific argument name you provide, and a rename of an argument name is considered a BC-breaking change (e.g., you will probably need to update `tools/autograd/derivatives.yaml` at